chengdazhi/Deformable-ConvNets/README.md

 ## Citing Relation Networks

-If you find Relation Networks useful in your research, please consider citing:
+If you find Relation Networks for Object Detection useful in your research, please consider citing:
 ```
 @article{hu2017relation,
   title={Relation Networks for Object Detection},